Newtonhill

-Newtonhill is a commuter town in Kincardineshire, Scotland.
-It is popular due to its location, just six miles south of Aberdeen with easy reach of Stonehaven and with views over the North Sea.
+Newtonhill is a town in Kincardineshire, Scotland.
+It is popular due to its location, just nine miles south of Aberdeen with easy reach of Stonehaven and with views over the North Sea.

 History

-The town was originally called Skateraw.
-Skateraw was a fishing village, and the older part of the village(Still called Skateraw) between the railway line and the sea reflects that heritage though nearly all of the old houses have been modernised and extended.
-An old smoke house is still visible in Skateraw Road, though it is many years since it was in use.
+The town was originally called Skateraw in the 17th Century.
+Skateraw was a fishing village, and the older part of the village (still called Skateraw) between the railway line and the sea reflects that heritage, though nearly all of the old houses have been modernised and extended.
+An old smoke house is still visible on Skateraw Road, though it has been many years since it was in use.

 The village had a railway station which led to the change of name from Skateraw to Newtonhill but it was closed in 1956; the signal box was still in use until May 2019 and remnants of a platform can still be seen.
 A feasibility study received funding in May 2018 to study the possible reopening of the station.

+In 1846, the first school in Skateraw (Newtonhill) was established by the Scottish Episcopal Church.
+The school was housed in a rented cottage No.18 Skateraw Village (Now 15 Skateraw Road).
+In 1855, due to the ruinous state of the school room, the church then established the school in St Michaels on Elsick Place, the current site of Newtonhill Church.

 Newtonhill is in Kincardineshire, though local government re-organisation means that the local authority is Aberdeenshire Council.

-The town is situated about half a mile east of the ancient Causey Mounth road, which was built on high ground to make passable this only available medieval route from coastal points north to Aberdeen.
+The town is situated about half a mile east of the ancient Causey Mounth road, which was built on high ground to make passable.
+This was the only available medieval route from coastal points North to Aberdeen.
 This ancient passage specifically connected the Bridge of Dee via Portlethen Moss, Muchalls Castle and Stonehaven to the south.
 The route was that taken by William Keith, 7th Earl Marischal and the Duke of Montrose when they led a Covenanter army of 9000 men in the first battle of the First Bishop's War in 1639.

+In the 1880s, Skateraw pier was built on Skateraw Shore to accommodate larger fishing boats in the waters around Skateraw.
+In the early 1980s, the pier was demolished by the British army due to its deterioration.

 Transport links

 Newtonhill today is accessed by the A92 road and functions primarily as a commuter town to Aberdeen and other business hubs in the area.
 The town is also well served by buses run by Stagecoach Group providing regular services to Aberdeen, Stonehaven and Montrose.
 There are proposals to reopen Newtonhill railway station, on the main line to Aberdeen, which closed in 1956.

-On 14 December 2015 the "park and choose" was opened to the west of the A92.
+On 14 December 2015, the "park and choose" was opened to the west of the A92.
 It is served by the X7 Coastrider service.
 The facility, which also serves the nearby village of Chapelton, allowed two bus stops at the side of the A92 to be removed.